Closed

 Who is eligible?

-- Canadian universities
+- Canadian universities.

 Eligible expenses

-- Guest speaker travel costs
+- Guest speaker travel and honorariums.

 Eligible geographic areas